top of page

 Suitable for: a relatively cheap non-retained solution for exposed soil banks

-Cut height limitations: 2.0m
+Cut height limits: 2.0m

 1. Clear vegetation and contour the soil bank